Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Introduction

 \section{Introduction}

-Measurements of a Fourier component of the ``azimuthal anisotropy'' of particle momenta in RHIC heavy ion collisions have been interpreted to indicate production of a thermalized QCD medium with low viscosity, frequently invoked as evidence for a ``perfect liquid'' (e.g.,~\cite{perfliq,rom}).
-That conclusion is based on a conventional interpretation of the $v_2 = \langle \cos(2\, \phi)\rangle$ anisotropy component as a measure of elliptic flow, a conjectured hydrodynamic (hydro) response to density and pressure gradients in the initial collision system corresponding to the transverse eccentricity of the \aa overlap region~\cite{ollitrault}.
+Measurements of a single Fourier coefficient of the ``azimuthal anisotropy'' of particle momenta in RHIC heavy ion collisions have been interpreted to indicate production of a thermalized QCD medium with low viscosity, frequently invoked as evidence for a ``perfect liquid''~\cite{gyulassy,review}.
+That conclusion is based on a conventional interpretation of the $v_2 = \langle \cos(2\, \phi)\rangle$ anisotropy component as a measure of elliptic flow, a conjectured hydrodynamic (hydro) response to density and pressure gradients in the initial collision system corresponding to the transverse eccentricity of the \aa\ overlap region~\cite{ollitrault}.
 In a hydro context large elliptic flow values combined with other measurements are interpreted to imply large energy densities, rapid thermalization and small viscosities~\cite{hydro,hydro2}.

 However, questions persist concerning $v_2$ measurements, their accuracy and their interpretation.
-Conventional $v_2$ measurements~\cite{poskvol} do not distinguish accurately between an isolated {\em azimuth quadrupole} ($m =2$ cylindrical multipole) Fourier component conjectured to represent elliptic flow and ``nonflow''---a catch-all term representing several possible contributions to $v_2$, but mainly the $m=2$ azimuth Fourier component of a two-dimensional (2D) peak attributed to jets~\cite{axialci,ptscale,edep,lepmini,anomalous}.
+Most conventional $v_2$ measurement methods~\cite{poskvol}, denoted here by the term {\em nongraphical numerical methods} (NGNM), do not distinguish accurately between an isolated {\em azimuth quadrupole} ($m =2$ cylindrical multipole) Fourier component conjectured to represent elliptic flow and ``nonflow''---a catch-all term representing several possible contributions to $v_2$, but mainly the $m=2$ Fourier component of a two-dimensional (2D) peak attributed to jets~\cite{axialci,ptscale,ptedep,lepmini,anomalous}.
 Whatever the precision of $v_2$ measurements the physical phenomena actually represented by any $\cos(2\phi)$ asymmetry measurement can be questioned~\cite{gluequad,nohydro}.